Skip to main content

 Endoscopic spine surgery is a revolutionary, minimally invasive procedure for spine care.
 This procedure uses small tools and an endoscope with an angled camera lens to magnify and illuminate your spine.
 This allows your surgeon to access your spine with minimal to no bone or muscle removal.
 This technique allows your surgeon to correct your spine problems with smaller incisions (surgical cuts), fewer risks, and quicker recovery.

-Minimally Invasive Spine Surgery vs. Open Spine Surgery
+Open Spine Surgery vs. Minimally Invasive Surgery

 Endoscopic spine surgery is different from open spine surgery in several ways: